patternandshape/enlightened-citizenry/README.md

 ### Description

-Enlightened Citizenry is a website where the user can look up legislators by zip-code, view the committees and sub-committees  within the House and Senate, view a recent list of bills and their information, see when they are coming up for votes in the House and Senate and see the sponsors of said bills.
+Enlightened Citizenry is a website where the user can look up legislators by zip-code, view the committees and sub-committees  within the House and Senate and view a recent list of bills and their information.

 ## Installation